 Some of the delay in establishing these standards can be attributed to NARA improperly planning out its prioritization of tasks in the NARA Enterprise Architecture FY 2015 Agency Enterprise Roadmap, Version 2, May 18, 2015.
 According to the Roadmap, to "develop cloud provisioning guidelines" was 15th of 19 priorities.
 NARA acknowledged that inconsistent and project focused deployments of cloud services could increase costs, increase integration complexity, duplicate acquisition and SLA management efforts, or increase costs.
 However, the development of provisioning guidelines did not receive priority.
-Initially, the Deputy CIO and Cloud Program Manager separately stated cloud provisioning guidelines were being developed.
-The Deputy CIO later stated in lieu of "Cloud Provisioning Guidelines" they created a prioritized list of projects to be moved to the cloud, and an SOP for migrating systems to the cloud.
+Initially, the Deputy CIO and Cloud Program Manager separately stated cloud provisioning Guidelines" they created a prioritized list of projects to be moved to the cloud, and an SOP for migrating systems to the cloud.
 The latter document contained a section on "Cloud Migration Assessment" which serves as Provisioning Guidelines at the design level.
 Provisioning guidelines at the operational level would belong to Ops and InfoReliance.